'Made me feel like a man': Accused talked about hurting victim

 He has admitted shooting Williams three times, including in the head, but denies murder, claiming the shooting was self-defence.

-During cross-examination by the Crown, Phillips told the High Court at Hamilton on Wednesday he didn't mean the comments about hurting Williams.
+During cross-examination by the Crown, Phillips told the High Court in Hamilton on Wednesday he didn't mean the comments about hurting Williams.

 "I didn't have a desire to hurt him.
 It just made me feel like a bit of a man.
 I never meant it."